What patients can expect when visiting Hightree Medical

 - When delays cannot be accepted or when more specific tests or assays, certain metabolic indicators, hormone profiles, tumour markers are required please let us know in advance as often this requires ordering of test kits and some specific handling and packaging of the test specimens which Hightree Medical can arrange for you.

-- This includes tests for certain contaminants, toxins and parasites, certain nutritional or endocrine profiles, oxidative stress, etc.
+- Specific test assays can test for certain contaminants, toxins and parasites, can include also nutritional or endocrine profiles, oxidative stress tests, etc.

 - They are charged separately and copies of results will be passed on to you when they become available.